YouTube Rewind

 YouTube Rewind (stylized as YouTube ЯEWIND) was an annual year-in-review web series that was produced by YouTube and Portal A Interactive from 2010 to 2019.
 The videos were summaries of each year's viral videos, events, trends, and music.
 The series' annual installments were uploaded onto YouTube's official channel.

 The series' 2018 and 2019 installments (Everyone Controls Rewind and For the Record) were received poorly, with the former becoming the most-disliked video of all time on the platform.
-YouTube opted to not produce a Rewind video in 2020, before announcing the series' cancellation the following year.
+YouTube opted not to produce a Rewind video in 2020, before announcing the series' cancellation the following year.
+All videos were unlisted in December 2025 and later made private in January 2026.

 History

 The first Rewind video was created by YouTube in 2010 and featured a list of the 50 most popular YouTube videos of that year.
 In 2010, YouTube began creating and producing Rewind videos with the help of Seedwell and Portal A Interactive.
 From 2011 onwards, the Rewind videos have only been uploaded to the YouTube Spotlight channel, now known as just YouTube, with additional behind-the-scenes content.